vsshah25/Position-Me-Baby/report.md

 RSSI offset is the offset found empirically from the front end gain and it is approximately equal to −45 dBm.

 </br>
-This is to make sure that the actual received power value has dynamic range from −100 to 0 dBm, where −100 dBm indicates the minimum power that can be received, and 0 dBm indicates the maximum power received.
+This is to make sure that the actual received power value has a dynamic range from −100 to 0 dBm, where −100 dBm indicates the minimum power that can be received, and 0 dBm indicates the maximum power received.

 If RSSI ranging is used to measure the distances between transmitter and receiver, log-distance path loss model [18] is used to express the relationship between received power and the corresponding distance as shown in the following expression: